-You might be in need of money, requiring quick access to finance, such as loans for people on benefits – however, lifestyle changes can be an effective way to ensuing you have more money come the end of the month and once such method would be for drivers; Fuel Efficiency.
+You might be in need of money, requiring quick access to finance, however, lifestyle changes can be an effective way to ensuing you have more money come the end of the month and once such method would be for drivers; Fuel Efficiency.

 The fuel efficiency of your car has a seriously big impact on your personal finances as a driver.
 At one time, when fuel prices were much lower, very few people even bothered manipulating their fuel efficiency.
 These days, however, every penny counts.
 If you’re looking to save money and keep the car you have, then the fuel efficiency could be a great thing to start with.
 Here’s how you can give your car better fuel efficiency.

 We’ll start off with the easiest tip.
 Use older petrol pumps and refuel your car at the right time of the day.
 Many modern pumps now have a compensating mechanism which keeps fuel at a consistent density.
 However, if you go to an old pump at the coolest time of the day, you’ll actually get more from the pump.
 Instead of refilling in the evening on your way back from work, do it as early as possible.
 Another way you can scrimp on fuel costs is by simply switching from premium petrol.
 Whether the cheaper stuff will give you as many miles or not takes some experimenting to figure out.
 Still, it’s worth trying to see if you start saving money.